pollen-robotics/reachy2_qpik/README.md

 ## Unit tests

 To ensure everything is functionning correctly, you can run unit tests.
-The tests need to be done **online**: they require a connection to a simulated robot (e.g., in rviz), and the virtual robot should exhibit movement during these tests.
+The tests need to be done **online**: they require a connection to a simulated robot (e.g., in RViZ), and the virtual robot should exhibit movement during these tests.

 Example: